presslabs/django-rest-hooks-delivery/README.rst

     HOOK_DELIVERER = 'rest_hooks_delivery.deliverers.batch'

     HOOK_DELIVERER_SETTINGS = {
-        'batch_by': ['time','size'], # List of batching modes
-        # can be ['time'], ['size'] or ['size', 'time']
-        'size': 3, # Number of hook events/target url to batch 'time': 60, # time to delay batching for target URL(in seconds) 'retry': True, # Retry failed hook deliveries(True) or discard(False)
-        # Compulsory if retry is True
+        'size': 3,
+        'time': 60,
+        # You can comment out the mode you do not need above
+        'retry': {
-        'retries': 2, # Number of times to retry failed deliveries }
+            'retries': 2,
+            'retry_interval': 5,
+        }
+    }